KVDA: News operation

 After airing local news breaks at launch, KVDA began airing a 10 p.m. local newscast in February 1990.
 At one point, it was the only such newscast, as competitor KWEX-TV had dropped its late evening news for financial reasons.
 After initially debuting a call-in program, Línea Directa, at 5 p.m., it was replaced with a full-on early newscast in 1994.
 Ratings were generally low, particularly for the 10 p.m. news once KWEX returned to the time slot.
 As a result, in January 1997, the 10 p.m. news was changed to a repeat of the 5 p.m. broadcast, and a third of the news staff was fired; news director Víctor Landa also began to anchor the newscast.
 Accompanying a revamp of the network's prime time schedule in September 1998, the station returned to producing two live newscasts.

 In an attempt to compete with KWEX, the newscasts were retooled in 2000 under the new moniker Sesenta Directo (60 Direct); it also experimented with community journalists who received a computer and a webcam to report on stories in their areas.
 Additionally, the station debuted a 6 a.m. morning newscast early the next year.
-However, in a cost-cutting move in July 2001, the morning and 5 p.m. newscasts were cancelled, leaving KVDA with only a 10 p.m. newscast on weeknights, and several on-air and production staffers were laid off.
+However, in a cost-cutting move in July 2001, the morning and 5 p.m. newscasts were canceled, leaving KVDA with only a 10 p.m. newscast on weeknights, and several on-air and production staffers were laid off.
 The 5 p.m. news was later reinstated, but local news from San Antonio was cut back when a cost-cutting move led to the replacement of most of Telemundo's local newscasts in the western United States with a centralized program produced from KXTX-TV in Fort Worth.